redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 * Many new virtual network interfaces
 * `/etc/hosts` has domain names for the virtual machines
-* Virtual storage is in the default location: `/var/lib/libvirt/images/`
+* Virtual storage is in: `/home/libvirt/`
 * A new `stack` user

 Also, root user now has a keypair (at `/root/.ssh`) that can be used to login, either as user `stack` or as `root` to the cloud manager virtual machine.
-So, to login into it we must use `sudo`:
+We provide `ssh-virtual` as a shortcut script to do this safely.
+So, to login, on Hypervisor:

-	sudo ssh stack@undercloud-0
+    ./ssh-virtual stack@undercloud-0

 Currently it's a fresh CentOS virtual machine.
 The next step will install our cloud manager software in it.

 The virtual machines run on KVM and can be managed by libvirt and the [virsh](https://libvirt.org/virshcmdref.html) tool.
-Note that because they were created under the root user, you must use `sudo` to access them, e.g.:
+Note that because they were created under the root user, you must use `sudo` to access them, e.g. on Hypervisor:

     sudo virsh list